-CMP has been a pioneer in Canada's flow-through investment space.
-Originally established in the 1980s, CMP has raised over \$3.1 billion since its inception, with more than \$1.7 billion directed toward Canadian resource projects since 1999.
+CMP[®] is a brand that has been a pioneer in Canada's flow-through investment space.
+Originally established in the 1980s, CMP[®] has raised over \$3.1 billion since its inception, with more than \$1.7 billion directed toward Canadian resource projects since 1999.
 This track record demonstrates the commitment to driving growth in Canada's natural resource industry while delivering tax efficiency for investors.